RikVN/DRS_parsing/README.md

 python counter.py -f1 ../data/pmb-2.1.0/boxer_parse_dev.txt -f2 ../data/pmb-2.1.0/dev.txt
 ```

-Please note that redudant REF-clauses are ignored during matching, since they inflate the F-score.
+Please note that redundant REF-clauses are ignored during matching, since they inflate the F-score.
 However, they are still needed for the format checker.

 #### Parameter options ####